Help

 • CHCDIV002 Promote Aboriginal and/or Torres Strait Islander cultural safety

-Unit of Study 3: Youth work in action
+Unit of Study 3: Youth Work in Action

 Units of Competency:

-• CHCYTH001 Engage respectfully with young people
+• CHCYTH013 Engage respectfully with young people

 • CHCGRP002 Plan and conduct group activities